integration01/cloud-engineers/EXACS-MIGRATION.md

 # Database Migration (WIP)

 It may be necessary to demonstrate a migration between ExaCS environments.
-This may be parto f a demop or POC, or it may be required as we (administrators) re-do things or make updates.
+This may be part of a demo or POC, or it may be required as we (administrators) re-do things or make updates.
 For examplke, if a VM Cluster is to be de-commissioned, but you do not want to lose your database, this docuemnt gives you a couple of options.
 Read on.

 ## Options